-The museum plans an interactive digital exhibit in 2020 to mark the centennial of the ratification of the 19th Amendment, which guarenteed women the right to vote.
+The Johnson County Arts and Heritage Center plans an interactive digital exhibit in 2020 to mark the centennial of the ratification of the 19th Amendment, which guaranteed women the right to vote.

-Read about The 19th Amendment: Empowering Local Women blog post from the Johnson County Museum
+Read about The 19th Amendment: Empowering Local Women blog post from the Johnson County Arts and Heritage Center.

-LWVJoCo archives their records at the Johnson County Museum,
+LWVJoCo archives their records at the Johnson County Arts and Heritage Center.

 For more background about the Suffrage Movement, read Johnson County Museum’s Spring 1999 newsletter.